-The following is a list of all news updates on the site from the previous years, beginning with the most recent year past.
+The following is a list of all news updates on the site from the previous years, starting with my very first post on July 27, 2000.
 All current updates will be on the Home page.
 All calendar dates on this site are in standard American notation: Month/Day/Year.

 Happy 2003 Everyone!

 1/5/03; 7:00pm CST - Galen

 I realize I'm a few days late with that greeting, but I have been very busy lately.
 All of the updates from 2002 have now been archived.